Genji-Labs/.github/profile/README.md

 ## What We Do

 At Genji Labs, we specialize in open-source software development.
-Here, you’ll find a diverse range of projects, from cutting-edge AI tools to innovative web frameworks and everything in between.
+Here, you’ll find a diverse range of projects, from innovative web frameworks to down-to-the-byte system libraries and everything in between.
 We’re constantly experimenting, prototyping, and refining our ideas.
 Our work is driven by a love for technology and a commitment to openness.

 ### Our Core Values